ShazSeitz/civicprototype/src/docs/PROJECT.md

   - Buttons for loading predefined personas or generating a random persona (populating zip code and priorities, and setting mode to demo).

 ## 5. Outputs & Presentation
+- Any outputs that can not be displayed instantly should display a progress animation so that the user knows that the application is working

 ### 5.1.
 Mode-Specific Recommendations